Skip to content

 Documented Performance Issues

-Gemini's 1.5+ hour indexing times create significant workflow friction.
-According to GitHub Issue #13192, workspace indexing requires over 1.5 hours every time VS Code is opened, even after file exclusions are configured.
-According to Google Developer Discussion forums, Gemini experiences extremely high latency when processing large prompts in the 100K-500K token range.
+Gemini's tooling has documented indexing bottlenecks at scale.
+According to GitHub Issue #13192 filed against Gemini CLI (Google's terminal-based AI tool sharing the same model infrastructure), workspace indexing requires over 1.5 hours every time VS Code is opened, even after file exclusions are configured.
+Google Developer Discussion forums also document extreme latency when processing large prompts in the 100K-500K token range, a limitation that applies across Gemini-powered products.

 JetBrains AI Assistant lacks published performance metrics.
-Despite extensive searches of official documentation, no response-time benchmarks, latency specifications, or performance SLAs were found.
+I searched official documentation extensively and found no response-time benchmarks, latency specifications, or performance SLAs.

-Community discussions suggest that developers working with complex legacy codebases often find JetBrains AI and Gemini Code Assist insufficient, prompting them to evaluate specialized alternatives that offer more comprehensive multi-file refactoring capabilities and codebase awareness.
+Developers working with complex legacy codebases consistently report that JetBrains AI and Gemini Code Assist fall short, and many evaluate specialized alternatives with deeper multi-file refactoring capabilities.

 Service Level Agreements

-JetBrains does not provide uptime or support SLAs according to the TeamCity support FAQ.
+JetBrains does not provide uptime or support SLAs per the TeamCity support FAQ.
 Standard support offers availability Monday through Friday, 8:00 AM to 5:00 PM CET, with no guaranteed SLA.

-Google maintains an official incident history page through Google Cloud Status, enabling enterprise teams to track service disruptions.
-Google Developer Forum discussions document some service degradation reports, but do not indicate that the majority of prompt failures are documented.
+Google maintains an official incident history page through Google Cloud Status, so enterprise teams can track service disruptions.
+Google Developer Forum discussions document some service degradation reports, though many prompt failures appear to go untracked.

 Developer Community: JetBrains AI vs Gemini Code Assist Reputation